Latest News

 Posted on:

 Can Jenkintown afford its own sidewalks?
 Borough Council has repeatedly made the claim that property taxes, already too high by many measures, would only have to go higher if we expected them to pay for the work.
-I have my doubts, so naturally the first place we need to look […]
+I have my doubts, so naturally the first place we need to look is in the budget.
+For some reason, Jenkintown Borough only posts a summary of its budget on its website.
+I […]

 This Meets Code